Heaps of rhombic dodecahedra, catalan congruences on alternating sign matrices, and bases of the Temperley-Lieb algebra: Introduction

 Our approach to \cref{thm:main2} is a combination of lattice and geometric perspectives on alternating sign matrices.
 It is well known that the lattice of alternating sign matrices is distributive, hence isomorphic to the inclusion lattice of lower sets of its join irreducible subposet by the fundamental theorem for distributive lattices.
-As already observed and exploited in~\cite{Propp01, Str11}, the join irreducible poset of the lattice of alternating sign matrices can be seen geometrically as a poset on the integer points inside the $(n-2)$th dilate of a $3$-dimensional tetrahedron resting on an edge (see \cref{fig:posets}).
+As already observed and exploited in~\cite{ElkiesKuperbergLarsenPropp, Propp01, Str11}, the join irreducible poset of the lattice of alternating sign matrices can be seen geometrically as a poset on the integer points inside the $(n-2)$th dilate of a $3$-dimensional tetrahedron resting on an edge (see \cref{fig:posets}).
 Pushing slightly further this geometric perspective in \cref{subsec:ASMs}, we interpret a lower set in this tetrahedral poset as a stack of rhombic tetrahedra (see \cref{fig:ASM5}).
 The upper hull of this stack is the colored polygonal surface separating the lower set from its complementary upper set (see \cref{fig:ASM2}).
-Projecting this surface to the ground (see \cref{fig:ASM3}) naturally leads to interpret geometrically the classical combinatorial models in bijection with alternating sign matrices (\eg height functions, six-vertex model, fully packed loop), and to cook up some seemingly new models (\eg cliff model).
+Projecting this surface to the ground (see \cref{fig:ASM3}) naturally leads to interpret geometrically the classical combinatorial models in bijection with alternating sign matrices (\eg height functions, aztec diamond~\cite{ElkiesKuperbergLarsenPropp}, six-vertex configurations~\cite{Kuperberg}, osculating path configurations~\cite{Behrend}, bumpless pipe dreams~\cite{Weigandt}, fully packed loops~\cite{BatchelorBloteNienhuisYung, deGier}), and to cook up some seemingly new models (\eg cliff configurations).
 We note that this perspective also naturally leads to higher dimensional analogues of alternating matrices which will deserve further investigation.

 The quotients of a distributive lattice~$\L$ are distributive lattices, whose join irreducible posets are induced subposets of the join irreducible poset of~$\L$.
 Understanding quotients of the lattice of alternating sign matrices isomorphic to the Stanley lattice on Dyck paths thus boils down to finding subposets of the tetrahedron poset isomorphic to the triangular poset.
 Simple geometric arguments show that these triangular subposets of the tetrahedron are encoded by certain depth triangles (see \cref{subsec:depthTriangles}), which are in natural bijections with doubly gapless Gelfand--Tsetlin patterns with bottom row~$12 \dots (n-1)$ (see \cref{subsec:catalanTriangles}), and with bicolored pipe dreams with $n-2$ pipes (see \cref{subsec:bicoloredPipeDreams}).
 Interestingly, these depth triangles are themselves endowed with a natural lattice structure (see \cref{fig:catalanLattice}), which we exploit to show \cref{thm:main2} in \cref{sec:maxima,,sec:minimalPermutations,,sec:TL}.